Batman/Santa Claus: Silent Knight Returns (Comics) | Review

 The story kicks off when children across Gotham start disappearing on Christmas Eve.
 Batman initially suspects the usual rogues gallery but evidence points toward something far stranger.
 Enter Santa Claus, not as cheerful gift-giver but as ancient force dealing with corruption.

 The resolution pays off setup from earlier issues while leaving room for interpretation about what happens next.
 There's closure to the immediate threat without negating the larger philosophical questions the story raises.
-It's satisfying without being neat, which feels appropriate for subject matter this strange.
+It's satisfying without being overly neat, which feels appropriate for the subject matter this strange.

 Artwork and Writing